matuteiglesias/journal/content/Dev/2024-08-28_Developed_Product_Taxonomy_and_Data_Processing_Pip.md

 **🕒 21:30–22:15**
 **🏷️ Labels**: Data Processing, Product Taxonomy, Feature Engineering, Python, Web Scraping
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to develop a comprehensive product taxonomy and establish a robust data processing pipeline for product comparison and analysis.
+The session aimed to develop a comprehensive product taxonomy and establish a robust [[data processing]] pipeline for product comparison and analysis.

 ### Key Activities
 - **Merging Data Files**: Implemented [[Python]] scripts to merge price, product, and store data files, ensuring outputs are saved in the correct directories.